TBleess/Website_New/pages/9_Not_in_Menu/training.md

 Introduction to the online data tools and resources supported by the Colorado State Demography Office:

   -  The Demographic Dashboard,
-  -  The County and regional Profiles Tool,
+  -  The County and Regional Profiles Tool,
   -  The Colorado Demographic Profiles Tool

 and other tools to help you understand the population and economic dynamics of your Community.